 Millsaps College will award $2,000 per year, renewable for four years, to incoming freshmen or transfer students whose parent provides confirmation of appointment as a United Methodist Church pastor.
 Please include the confirmation of appointment with the student's application for admission.

 Dollars for Scholars

-The United Methodist Higher Education Foundation (UMHEF) will provide a $1,000 matching scholarship to the first eligible 325 applicants on a first-come, first-served basis.
+The United Methodist Dollars for Scholars program involves matching support from a student’s church, the United Methodist Higher Education Foundation (UMHEF), participating United Methodist-related schools and participating UMC Conference Foundations.
+The Dollars for Scholars application and eligibility requirements can be found at https://www.umhef.org/scholarship-search.
 The sponsoring church must remit a check payable to UMHEF for $1,000 with the completed application form.
+If approved, UMHEF will provide a matching $1,000 for the student.
 Candidates must be enrolled or enrolling as a full-time student in the fall semester, in a UMC-related college, university, or seminary and be an active member of the UMC for at least one year.
 Upon verification of enrollment, UMHEF will transfer $2,000 to the institution.
-Only one application per church will be accepted.
-Only one application per student will be accepted.
-All information must be completed in order to be considered.
+Millsaps College is a participating school and will award an additional $1,000 in matching funds for a total of $3,000 in scholarship awards for the student.

 Millsaps United Methodist Scholarships